danielrosehill/Brother-Label-Printer-GUI/README.md

-# Brother Label Printer
+# Brother QL-700 Label Printer

-A professional GUI application for printing labels with QR codes and text on Brother QL-700 label printers.
+A basic label printing utility for the Brother QL-700 label printer, optimized for inventory applications.
+Built with CLI foundation and PyQt6 GUI interface.

+**Validated on:** Ubuntu 25.10 with Brother QL-700 **Note:** Not validated with other Brother QL models - use at your own risk with other printers.

 ## Features

+Three printing modes for flexible inventory labeling:

-- **Single Label Mode**: Quick printing of individual labels with QR codes and text
+- **QR Code + Text Mode**: Labels with QR codes and text for inventory tracking
+- **Text-Only Mode**: Simple centered text labels without QR codes
 - **Batch Mode**: Print up to 10 different labels in one session with individual copy counts

+Additional features:
 - Support for multiple tape widths: **29mm, 38mm, 50mm, 62mm**
 - **Live preview** before printing
 - **Keyboard shortcuts** for faster workflow (Enter to preview, Ctrl+P to print, Ctrl+R to reset)